binu2430/delupe-product-api/README.md

 4. Run database migrations:

         docker-compose exec app php artisan migrate

-CLI Command
+### CLI Command:

-The application includes a CLI command to import products from products.json, adjust their prices, and output the updated list.
+The application includes a CLI command to import products from products.json, adjust their prices, and output the updated list.:

-Usage
  Place your products.json file in the root directory of the project.

-Run the command:
+ 5.Run the command:

      docker-compose exec app php artisan import:products <percentage>

+Replace <percentage> with the percentage by which you want to adjust the prices (e.g., 10 for a 10% increase).

 Example

          docker-compose exec app php artisan import:products 10